 Review summary: Canon 200D vs Olympus E-M10 III

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Olympus E-M10 III?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D: